explainers-by-googlers/cross-origin-storage/polyfill/README.md

 #### Storing a file

-1. A client invokes `navigator.crossOriginStorage.requestFileHandle()` with a file's hash, a human-readable name, and `create: true`.
+1. A client invokes `navigator.crossOriginStorage.requestFileHandle()` with a file's hash, a human-readable description, and `create: true`.
-1. The polyfill prompts the user to grant storage permission.
-1. Upon approval, the polyfill stores the file in the browser's Cache API, keyed by its hash.
+1. The polyfill stores the file in the browser's Cache API, keyed by its hash.

 #### Retrieving a file

-1. A client invokes `navigator.crossOriginStorage.requestFileHandle()` with a file's hash and name.
+1. A client invokes `navigator.crossOriginStorage.requestFileHandle()` with a file's hash and a human-readable description.
 1. The polyfill prompts the user to grant access permission.
 1. If the file exists in the cache, it is returned as a Blob.
 If not, the client may fetch it from the network.